 There are a few things you can do to avoid jail time.

 - Contact the payday loan lender and negotiate for better terms.
-This shows you want to repay the loan, and in many cases, the lender would rather settle for a smaller payment over a longer period of time then no money at all.
+This shows you want to repay the loan, and in many cases, the lender would rather settle for a smaller payment over a longer period of time than no money at all.

 - Reach out to a bankruptcy attorney to go over your finances and see if filing Chapter 7 or Chapter 13 bankruptcy is advisable.
 Both of these filings cover payday loans.